Ravi Shankar, Grammy-winning Indian sitar virtuoso, dies at 92

 It was at this time that he began a long artistic association with Khan's son, Ali Akbar Khan, a virtuoso of the sarod, another traditional Indian stringed instrument.
 In 1941, Mr. Shankar married Allauddin Khan’s daughter Annapurna Devi, a musician skilled in a bass stringed instrument called the surbahar.

-In the early 1950s, Menuhin heard Mr. Shankar play sitar at a private home in Delhi, and the two musicians began a friendship and cross-cultural collaboration that was to last the rest of the century.
+In the early 1950s, Menuhin heard Mr. Shankar play sitar in a private home in Delhi, and the two musicians began a friendship and a cross-cultural collaboration that was to last the rest of the century.
 Their album “West Meets East,” which met with immediate critical and commercial success, places Menuhin's lush violin melodic figures over and within the textures of Indian drums, drone instruments and Mr. Shankar's sitar.

 The album hit the No. 1 spot on Billboard's classical music charts in 1967, and in a year when the Beatles, the Rolling Stones and other popular artists were producing some of their most popular works, it also claimed a spot on Billboard’s overall best-selling chart.
 Mr. Shankar and Menuhin were invited to perform before invited members of the U.N.
 General Assembly.
 At this peak of popularity, Mr. Shankar wrote a memoir, “My Music, My Life,” to which Menuhin contributed the introduction.